osrf/gazebo_tutorials/oculus/tutorial_3.md

 # Introduction

+Gazebo versions 3-5 supports the [Oculus Rift VR headset](http://www.oculusvr.com/) DK1.
+If you want to use Oculus DK2, you will need to use Gazebo 6 or above and follow [this tutorial](/tutorials?tut=oculus&cat=rendering&ver=6.0).

-Gazebo supports the [Oculus Rift VR headset](http://www.oculusvr.com/).
-You will be able to attach a virtual Oculus Camera to one of the visual links of your model.
+After this tutorial, you will be able to attach a virtual Oculus Camera to one of the visual links of your model.

 # OculusVR SDK installation.